jakelarue/beautiful-jekyll/workwithme.md

 If you're **not** willing to put in the work - I'm not your guy.

-If you don't *really* know your numbers (aov, ltv, revenue & business goals) **or** feel uncomfortable sharing that type of information - say it with me...
+If you don't *really* know your numbers (aov, ltv, revenue & business goals) **or** feel uncomfortable sharing that type of information - yup, you guessed it...
 I'm not your guy.

 If you think I just write words and *vioala* - sales - I'm not your guy.